kemitchell/writing.kemitchell.com/_posts/2015-08-21-Reproduction-of-Hierarchy.md

 </div>
 {% endhighlight %}

-But nobody really wants to fake either approach in Markdown:
+But nobody really wants to do either manually in Markdown:

 {% highlight html %}
 <section id=License>